 - Log messages are informative messages that can be used for post-mortem analysis.
 Most of the time, users can ignore them.
 They come in different levels, such as info / warning / error indicating the severity.
-Examples are non-standard compliant PDF files which pypdf can deal with. - Warnings are avoidable issues, such as using deprecated classes / functions / parameters.
+Examples are non-standard compliant PDF files which pypdf can deal with or a missing implementation that leads to a part of the text not being extracted. - Warnings are avoidable issues, such as using deprecated classes / functions / parameters.
 Another example is missing capabilities of pypdf.
 In those cases, pypdf users should adjust their code.
 Warnings are issued by the warnings module those are different from the log-level "warning". - Exceptions are error-cases that pypdf users should explicitly handle.
 In the strict=True mode, most log messages with the warning level will become exceptions.
 This can be useful in applications where you can force to user to fix the broken PDF.